Session 3 - Module A: Advanced Orchestration Patterns¶

 }

-Base parameter creation establishes agent identity and context.
-The unique agent ID enables tracking, creation timestamp provides audit trails, and task context preserves execution environment information.
+Base parameter creation establishes data processing agent identity and context.
+The unique agent ID enables tracking across distributed systems, creation timestamp provides audit trails, and task context preserves execution environment information.

 base_params.update({